 The problem is we’ll never know for sure because the person who’s behind the 25 Dollar 1 Up system is keeping their identity hidden which is a huge red flag & is something that’s common for the creators of scams to do…

 But anyway regardless the 25 Dollar 1 Up system claims to be some sort of powerful system that can enable you to begin earning passive commissions online with ease, even if you’re totally brand new to making money online…

 You’re told that unlike with other business opportunities the 25 Dollar 1 Up system won’t involve you doing any home meetings or hotel presentations & it even states that it won’t involve you convincing anybody to buy anything…

-Okay so basically in short the 25 Dollar 1 Up system is nothing really revolutionary or magical – it’s just another one of those systems that promises to show you how to make money but then leaves you to find out that the way you actually make money is by getting others to sign up to it just like you did.
+Okay so basically, in short, the 25 Dollar 1 Up system is nothing really revolutionary or magical – it’s just another one of those systems that promise to show you how to make money but then leave you to find out that the way you actually make money is by getting others to sign up to it just like you did.

 It’s kinda like MOBE… Which just recently got shut down!

 - You sign up to the 25 Dollar 1 Up system (which initially costs $10).